MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-methodology.md

 - `E` = Energy consumed by a software system.
 Measured in kWh.
 - `I` = Location-based marginal carbon emissions.
 Carbon emitted per kWh of energy, gCO2/kWh.
 - `M` = Embodied emissions of a software system.
 Carbon emitted through the hardware on which the software is running.
-- `R` = Functional unit, which is how the application scales; per additional user, per API-call, per service, etc.
+- `R` = Functional unit, which is how the application scales; per extra user, per API-call, per service, etc.

 With this knowledge, it's important to consider not only the application infrastructure and hardware, but also the user devices and how the application scales, as it can alter the environmental footprint considerably.